Šatrovački: Examples

 These diminutives can later be combined using the Šatrovački method, resulting in words like kajblo, or kićblo.
 It is hard to locate the origin of this version of the urban dialect, but it is found in neighbourhoods of Karaburma, Zemun and New Belgrade.

-Also there is another type of šatrovački, where the words are reconstructed by addition of letter P followed by the vowel preceding the inserted P after each syllable.
+There is also another type of šatrovački, where the words are reconstructed by addition of letter P followed by the vowel preceding the inserted P after each syllable.
 In Macedonia, this type of speech is called papagalski (parrot speech).
-Since syllables, usually, end on a vowel that vowel is repeated after the inserted P as follows:
+Since syllables usually end on a vowel that vowel is repeated after the inserted P as follows: